ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/gbif_taxa.md

 ### Morphospecies and Functional groups

-For morphospecies and functional groups, the taxon name is the label to be used in the dataset.
-Set the Scientific name to be 'NA' - it cannot be blank - and then specify the taxon type as 'Morphospecies' or 'Functional group'.
+For morphospecies and functional groups, the **Taxon type** should be specified as 'Morphospecies' or 'Functional group'.
+The **Name** field should be filled in with whatever name is used to label it in the dataset.
+In this case, the **Taxon name** field is not checked or used anywhere in the validation process, so can be filled in with whatever you wish.
+However, this the field still **has** to be filled out.
+If you do not wish to provide a name here, we recommend just filling it in with 'NA'.

 Now you need to provide a parent taxon and type.
 The level of taxonomic certainty for morphospecies and functional groups is quite variable, but we'd like the finest